Watch the fireworks for free

 Merlion Park, which gives you a worm's-eye view of the pyrotechnics display, will be rammed, so spread out along these two bridges instead.

 Although it may be a distance away from the immediate action, the expansive lawn of Marina Barrage overlooks the city from across the Marina Channel.
 The views are slightly obstructed from its green roof, but you’ll get to see the lights against the Singapore Flyer and Marina Bay Sands with the business district in the background.

 For front-row seats to the fireworks display all to yourself, book a stay at Pan Pacific Singapore.
 The National Day Fireworks Package includes a minimum two-night stay in one of its well-appointed rooms, starting from the Deluxe Balcony and above.
 Pro tip: check in on July 6, 13, 20 and 27, and August 3 and 9 when the fireworks are on display.

 In skyscraper-dense Singapore, rooftop bars with a view of the fireworks are no rarity.
 But when it’s perched on the Old Supreme Court Building, which currently houses the world's largest collection of Singaporean and Southeast Asian art, it makes for a better story.
+In the spirit of all things Singapore, enjoy the Rojak Milk Punch ($22) made with rojak gin, or Robbery at the Museum ($22), head bartender Jorge A. Conde's own rendition of the Singapore Sling.
 Tuck into a buffet spread featuring local fare like satay, laksa, and Hainanese Chicken Rice while you feast your eyes on the fireworks.
-Book a seat at A Rooftop Soiree: Countdown To National Day 2019 on July 6, 13 and 20.

 Head up to the 1-Altitude rooftop bar on the 63rd floor to catch the fireworks.